-Ray Ciancaglini, a native of Geneva, New York, is a former professional boxer and award winning concussion awareness activist.
-His personal life story was featured nationally by ABC News which has been the subject of two New York Associated Press and New York News Publishers Award-winning stories.
+Ray Ciancaglini, a native of Geneva, New York, is a former professional boxer, award winning concussion awareness activist and established key note speaker.
+His life story was featured nationally by ABC News and won New York Associated Press and New York News Publishers Awards.

-Ray was instrumental in getting the Concussion Management Awareness Act passed into New York State Law.
-He was honored with the New York Executive Chamber Award and the Rochester Hickok Hero Award.
-Ciancaglini founded the Second Impact Concussion Awareness Program and tours high schools, colleges, universities, NFL Player Development Camps and Youth Organizations free of charge delivering his message.
-He lectures athletes about the possible ramifications of not addressing concussions properly.
+Ray was instrumental in getting passed into New York State law, The 2010 Concussion Management Awareness Act for which he was honored with the New York Executive Chamber Award and the Rochester Hickok Hero Award.
+He was also instrumental in getting passed into Federal law, the 1996 Professional Boxing Safety Act.
+Ciancaglini founded the Second Impact Concussion Awareness non-profit 501C3 Organization (www.thesecondimpact.com) and tours nationally at high schools, colleges, universities, NFL Player Development Camps, medical seminars and TBI Conferences all free of charge lecturing about the importance of addressing concussions promptly and properly.
 The New York State Athletic Trainers' Association has endorsed Ray's Second Impact presentations.

-A member of the Rochester New York Boxing Hall of Fame and the Geneva, New York Sports Hall of Fame, Ciancaglini's boxing career was layered with many accolades, most notably, the Golden Glove Heart Award and The Jerry Flynn Courage Award.
-He fought from 1966-74.
+A member of the Rochester New York Boxing Hall of Fame and the Geneva, New York Sports Hall of Fame, Ciancaglini's boxing career (1966-1974) was layered with many accolades, most notably, the Golden Glove Heart Award and The Jerry Flynn Courage Award.
 Other notable awards include the Brain Injury Association of New York State Public Policy Award, the Geneva High School Class of 1969 Positive Impact Award, the Camp Good Days Courage Award and the Rotary Foundation Paul Harris Fellow Award.

-Ciancaglini has battled Parkinson's Syndrome and Dementia Pugilistica (Chronic Traumatic Encephalopathy) for many years as a direct result of numerous untreated concussions he suffered from his boxing career.
+Ciancaglini has been battling Parkinson's Syndrome and Dementia Pugilistica (Chronic Traumatic Encephalopathy) for many years as a direct result of numerous untreated concussions he suffered during his boxing career.
 Ciancaglini has been participating in several CTE Research studies at the Boston University School of Medicine (Study of Chronic Traumatic Encephalopathy) where he has donated his brain, upon his death.

-Ray also speaks at Traumatic Brain Injury Centers and Children's Special Needs Facilities about the importance of keeping a positive attitude and never giving up.
-He gives inspirational lectures to sports teams and organizations about being a champion in athletics and in life.
+Ray also visits children's special needs facilities and gives inspirational lectures to sports teams and organizations about being a champion in athletics and life.
 Ray's greatest reward, however, is knowing that he is resonating and making a difference in the lives of many young athletes.

 When Ray Ciancaglini was sixteen, he took a hard blow to the head in a boxing match.
 With the misconception that you had to be knocked out to sustain a concussion, he stepped into the ring again the following week and suffered a second concussion while still in the recovery phase of the initial one.
 The injurious effects to Ray's brain from this "second impact" altered the course of his existence forever.